Joshua: Hadith, exegesis, traditions

-Significant events from Joshua's Muslim narratives include the crossing of the Jordan river and the conquest of Bait al-Maqdis.
+Significant events from Joshua's Muslim narratives include the crossing of the Jordan River and the conquest of Bait al-Maqdis.

-The traditional Muslim commentary al-Jalalayn says, "Ahmad [b.
+The traditional Muslim scholastic commentaries has narrated the miracle which shown by Joshua as a sign that he is a prophet in Islam.
+Ibn Kathir gave commentary of Musnad Ahmad ibn Hanbal Hadith that during the siege of Jerusalem, Yoshua prayed to God to withheld the sun until he won, which resulted in the day did not cease, and the sun only set after the Israelites under Joshua manage to capture the city. al-Jalalayn says, "Ahmad [b.
 Hanbal] reported in his Musnad, the [following] hadīth, 'The sun was never detained for any human, except for Joshua during those days in which he marched towards the Holy House [of Jerusalem]'."
+According to Islamic tradition, Joshua lived for about 110 years, and his shrine is located in the city of Hārith in the region of Shām (Greater Syria).

 Muslim literature includes traditions of Joshua not found in the Hebrew Bible.
 Joshua is credited with being present at Moses's death and literature records that Moses's garments were with Joshua at the time of his departure.
 In Sahih Bukhari and Sahih Muslim, Joshua is mentioned as Yusha' bin Nun and is the attendant to Moses during his meeting with Khidr.
+This hadith episode was used by scholars for the exegesis of Quran scripture chapter Al-Kahf about the journey of Moses.

 In art and literature

 In the literary tradition of medieval Europe, Joshua is known as one of the Nine Worthies.
 In The Divine Comedy Joshua's spirit appears to Dante in the Heaven of Mars, where he is grouped with the other "warriors of the faith."

 Baroque composer Georg Frideric Handel composed the oratorio Joshua in 1747.
 Composer Franz Waxman composed an oratorio Joshua in 1959.
 Marc-Antoine Charpentier composed Josue (H.404 and H.404 a), an oratorio for soloists, double chorus, double orchestra and continuo, in 1680.